samuelcregan17/AerisProj/README.md

 The Advanced CSV Calculator or "ACC" is a web application built in Python using Flask Web Framework.
 The ACC takes a *.csv file as an input file and performs four primary functions to help analyze the data in the file.
 The *.csv file must be configured correctly in order for the ACC to be able to parse the file.
 More detail on this configuration is provided in the "CSV Configuration" section below.
-The ACC is deployed as a container using Docker.
+The ACC can be built as a Docker image and containerized.

 ## CSV Configuration
 The ACC only accepts files with the extension *.csv.
 There is really only one restriction for the ACC to parse a *.csv: